-- all assets are allocated to operating segments other than bank balances and cash, financial asset at FVTPL, income tax recoverable and other assets for corporate use including certain plant and equipment, right-of-use assets and other receivables which were managed in a centralised manner. - all liabilities are allocated to operating segments other than certain other payables, loan from the ultimate holding company, bank borrowings, convertible bonds, promissory notes, lease liabilities, income tax payables and corporate bonds which were managed in a centralised manner.
+- all assets are allocated to operating segments other than financial asset at FVTPL and other assets for corporate use including certain property, plant and equipment, right-of-use assets, tax recoverables, bank balances and cash and other receivables which were managed in a centralised manner. - all liabilities are allocated to operating segments other than certain other payables, loan from the ultimate holding company, convertible bonds, promissory notes, corporate bonds, lease liabilities and income tax payables which were managed in a centralised manner.